Pylons/pyramid_cookbook/configuration/whirlwind_tour.rst

 startup-time configuration features.
 The stuff below talks about "configuration", which is a shorthand word I'll use to mean the state that is changed when a developer adds views, routes, subscribers, and other bits.
-A developer adds configuration bits by calling configuration *directives*.
+A developer adds configuration by by calling configuration *directives*.
 For example, ``config.add_route()`` is a configuration directive.
 A particular *use* of ``config.add_route()`` is a configuration *statement*.
 In the below code block, the execution of the ``add_route()`` directive is a configuration statement.
-Configuration statements change configuration state:
+Configuration statements change pending configuration state:

 .. code-block:: python